 - To further fundamental and applied research of importance to the pulp, paper, and allied industries through special grants and fellowships;

 - To provide a means of liaison and communication between paper science and engineering academic personnel and the pulp, paper, and allied industries

 Membership includes corporate sponsors, equipment donors, alumni donors, and interested individuals.
 The Foundation is governed by a Board of Directors elected at the annual meeting held in Syracuse each October.
 Officers are elected by the Board of Directors.
 Standing committees composed of directors, corporate representatives, individual members, faculty members, and ESF administration advise the Board of Directors.

 Good Reasons for Supporting the SPPF

-- Maintain a good supply of graduates who are technically trained and ready to work in the industry. (~750 graduates of PBE since 1961)
+- To provide graduates who are technically trained and ready to work in the industry.

 - Access to research and programs at one of the finest institutions in U.S. for forest products.

 - Discount of 15.0% on facilities charges in Walters Hall pilot plant and laboratories.